SAP-samples/teched2025-IN165/exercises/ex1/README.md

 10. Click on your queue

-11. Click on Subscriptions
+11. Click on <b>Subscriptions</b>

 12. Click on "+Subscription" button

 ![Pic 10](../../images/ex1-10.png)

 13. Enter the topic into the field.
-Use topic_user_XXX as the topic, and replace XXX with your group/participant number.
+Use <b>topic_user_XXX</b> as the topic, and replace XXX with your group/participant number.

 ![Pic 11](../../images/ex1-11.png)

 HINT: Please note that this topic is very simple to facilitate this exercise.
-In real world scenarios, you can work with topic hierarchies that allow for filtering etc. We will dive into this later.
+In real world scenarios, you can work with topic hierarchies that allow for filtering etc. And you could actually use dynamic topics, which are based on event data, as well.
+We will dive into this later.

-14. Click on Create
+14. Click on <b>Create</b>

 15. Check on whether your queue subscription got created